eclipse-jgit/jgit/Documentation/technical/reftable.md

 This enables later correlation of which references were updated by the same transaction.

-Because a single `refs.lock` file is used to manage locking, the repository is single-threaded for writers.
-Writers may have to busy-spin (with backoff) around creating `refs.lock`, for up to an acceptable wait period, aborting if the repository is too busy to mutate.
+Because a single `tables.list.lock` file is used to manage locking, the repository is single-threaded for writers.
+Writers may have to busy-spin (with backoff) around creating `tables.list.lock`, for up to an acceptable wait period, aborting if the repository is too busy to mutate.
 Application servers wrapped around repositories (e.g.  Gerrit Code Review) can layer their own lock/wait queue to improve fairness